TaliWeinstein/taliweinstein.github.io/content/publication/conference-paper/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Hugo Blox Builder Conference*
+publication: In *9th European Conference on Social Media *
-publication_short: In *ICW*
+publication_short: In *ECSM*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract:
+Healthcare professionals’ harness social media to encourage responsible behaviour during the COVID-19 pandemic.
+As internet users often struggle assessing the veracity of the information in these addresses, acoustic characteristics of the presenters’ speech may play a significant role in their persuasiveness impact.
+Using a netnographic approach, we studied YouTubers’ reactions to explore the persuasiveness attributes of COVID-19 related speeches included in YouTube videos within a South Africa context.
+The persuasiveness index was computed from the view count, likes and dislikes of 314 speech segments from YouTube interviews related to COVID-19.
+Standard acoustic features – Mel frequency cepstral coefficients - of the interviewees’ voice were extracted through speech processing.
+Recurrent neural networks were optimized and evaluated the strength of these acoustic features to classify and predict the persuasiveness index.
+The cepstral feature set yielded a balanced accuracy of 86.8% and F1 score of 85.0%.
+These preliminary results exhibit the potential of the vocal cepstrum as predictor of persuasiveness in healthcare addresses on responsible behaviour during the COVID-19 pandemic.
+The results imply that quantitative acoustic analysis of a presenter’s voice, independent from text, can explain the impact of social media addresses.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

-tags: []
+tags: [COVID-19, Public address, Persuasiveness, YouTube videos, YouTube interviews, Deep Machine Learning, Speech Analysis]

 # Display this page in the Featured widget?
 featured: true